TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 ### Objectives and Key Results (OKRs)

 Intel came up with OKRs in the 80s and 90s - their CEO Andy Grove based it on Peter Drucker's business philosophy.
 OKRs are all the rage now, though would you be surprised if I told you [a lot of people do it badly](https://medium.com/@kmackie4/why-most-okrs-fail-and-the-fix-that-actually-works-47c500c91a6f)?

 The *intention* behind OKRs is to empower your staff by leaving the "how" of delivering objectives up to them.
-In the frictionless Digital Realm, there's one major advantage to this: if you prescribe a solution to the team and tell them you're going to pat them on the back if they deliver that solution, they'll go ahead and deliver it even when it's clear it won't work.
+In the frictionless Digital Realm, there's one major advantage to this: if you proscribe a solution to the team and tell them you're going to pat them on the back if they deliver that solution, they'll go ahead and deliver it even when it's clear it won't work.

 In case you missed it, "agility" means "the ability to change direction quickly".
 So reserving the pats and tickles for when an *outcome* is delivered encourages the team to switch tactics once it's clear the original ones aren't moving the needle.
 Working in the Digital Realm means there's nothing to stop you doing so, other than fear, and / or your clumsy ways of working.